-MDVR is seeing a significant growth of adoption in recent years.
-This can be attributed primarily to an ever economical cost of hardware, improvements in technology and reduction of connectivity cost.
-Fleet managers across the globe are finding MDVR an integral part in managing a well-oiled fleet.
+MDVR is seeing a significant growth of adoption in recent years among fleet operators.
+This adoption growth can be attributed primarily to an ever economical cost of hardware, improvements in technology and reduction of connectivity cost.
+Fleet managers across the globe are finding MDVR an integral part in managing a well-oiled fleet, providing them with a complete vision of the safety of the driver, vehicle and their surrounding.

 What is MDVR?
 How does it differ from Dashcams (Dashboard camera)?